gigadoge1/3D-cube/README.md

 <img width="479" alt="Screenshot" src="https://github.com/user-attachments/assets/24e64876-7739-4fc8-a5f8-6a72e402e48b"><br><br>
 Now I didn't use this diagram directly.
 Instead I tried to make a different type of diagram with similar thinking but later I realised it wasn't correct.
 So I used this thinking itself.
 If you don't know what I'm talking about you could check out donut.c's blog and scroll down to the part about perspective.
 So I wrote the code for everything and it still gave me problems.
 The reason is because my derivation of the 3d rotation matrix was slightly wrong and I realised that after looking it up on google.
 The thing is I used the same logic used in derivation of the 2D rotation matrix.
 Instead of XY plane I did it for the XZ' plane(because we're talking about the yaw rotation here) where Z' is the negative Z axis.
 I chose the negative z axis because the cube I made was in the XZ' region.
 It was towards the negative z axis.
 But this thinking was wrong.
 I was supposed to do it for the XZ plane and not the XZ' plane because the value of the trigonometric functions would be negative automatically when we feed it negative z values.
 Adding a few minuses to the trigonometric functions could end up giving you the wrong coordinates that you don't want.
 So I fixed it and derived it for the XZ plane and the program worked!
 Here's an image of my derivation:<br><br>
 ![image](https://github.com/user-attachments/assets/364e2e56-1b01-4beb-8ac3-551e01d5e0e7)<br>
 It's not very neat and there's not much explanation but yeah.
+Also the direction of y and -y may be wrong but it doesn't affect the matrix.

 # How can the 2D rotation matrix be derived
 Well if you look it up you'll probably see a different method used than what I'll be explaining here.
 The method I'm going to be explaining is the one I learnt from a book I had read(SMP advanced mathematics, it's a really old book I got from my school library).
 So when you have any normal set of coordinates, say (x, y) in a unit circle, you can write it in the form of a matrix being multiplied by a vector.